-I am seven years a widow and live by myself in a small apartment.
+I am nine years a widow and live by myself in a small apartment.
 I use a wheelchair to get around, but I wouldn't consider myself disabled.

-I am a mother of three married children, and a grandmother to nine gorgeous kids, featuring them often here.
+I am a mother of three married children, and a grandmother to eight gorgeous kids, featuring them often here.
 I enjoy exploring my feelings and like to try the challenges.
-I like humor, music, movies, games, anything British, and some sports.
+I like humor, music, movies, games, and some sports.

 I absolutely appreciate your reading and commenting on my blog.
-So happy to read all of your blogs and learn more about you.
+I am happy to read all of your blogs and learn more about you.
 Please comment however you like, ask whatever, and I'll answer honestly.

 Thanks for reading!

 This week’s Story Starter teaser is: Dan’s new next door neighbors were so loud and noisy that he could neither work nor sleep, so he decided that he needed to take action.

 At exactly midnight, Dan began pounding on the neighbor’s door.
 He was so angry and frustrated by the blatant action of this uncaring neighbor, he was almost frothing at the mouth.
 It took a while but finally a pajama clad man looking like he just woke up opened the door.
 Can I help you he offered and Dan just stared at him incredulous that this man had obviously been sleeping.
 Dan replied, of course you can!
 Start by stopping that awful noise coming from your house every night!
 My family hasn’t been able to sleep since you came here!
 The man turned and shut the door in Dan’s face.
 Dan pounded again, this time no answer.
 Dan was puzzled so decided to break down and call the police.
 When they finally came, all was quiet next door.
 When they left it started again.
 Dan figured he had two choices.
 Get his father’s shotgun out of storage and riddle the neighbor’s home with bullets, or move.
 They called a moving company the next morning.

 Cool is looking into the small mirror over the sink and seeing what could and would be.